I. Overview of Siberian Cedar Pine Nuts

 II.
 Benefits and Uses of Siberian Cedar Pine Nuts

 Of the over 20 pine tree species in the world which produces pine nuts, Siberian cedar nut is considered as the most nutritious.
 Cedar nut has high content of polyunsaturated fatty acids, especially linoleic acids.
 The pinolenic acid, which is a polyunsaturated fatty acid, is present only in pine nuts and pine oil.
-Cedar nut also has high content of amino acids, especially argenine.
+Cedar nut also has a high content of amino acids, especially argenine.
 Nut protein is easy to digest.
-Cedar nuts contain Vitamin E, B1, B2, B3, A and D. 100g of cedar nuts is sufficient to meet an adult's daily need for amino acids, as well as copper, cobalt, manganese, and zinc.
+Cedar nuts contain Vitamin E, B1, B2, B3, A and D. 100g of cedar nuts is sufficient to meet an adult’s daily need for amino acids, as well as copper, cobalt, manganese, and zinc.

 The nuts are very good when raw, but also can be roasted in the nut roasting machine.
 Many variants are known for preparing dishes using cedar nut kernels.
 Cedar nuts contain about 60% oil, they are therefore pressed by oil press machine to obtain cedar nut oil.
 Cedar nuts can also be used to produce cedar cream and milk.
 Cedar nut cream is twice as rich as dairy cream in fat content.
-Cedar nut, oil, cream and milk have been used since the old days for the treatment against various diseases.
+Cedar nut, oil, cream, and milk have been used since the old days for the treatment of various diseases.

 Cedar nut shells can be pulverized to be used as animal feed.
 The shell is a component for some balsams and tinctures.
 Infusion of cedar nut shells has astringent, analgesic, anti-inflammatory effect.
 In folk medicine, the infusion is used against hearing disorders, diseases of liver and kidneys, hemorrhoids, salt deposits, gastrointestinal disturbances, blood diseases, osteochondrosis, arthritis, etc. The infusion is also used externally as a means of depilation.